Ultimate Guide to Aracena – Best Things to Do in Sierra de Aracena, Spain

 Alájar

-Whitewashed streets and views from the Peña de Arias Montano.
+Whitewashed and open, with sweeping views from the nearby Peña de Arias Montano.

 Fuenteheridos

-Together, these villages form the cultural fabric of the Sierra.
+Together, these villages form the slow and gentle rhythm of the Sierra.

 2–3 Day Aracena Itinerary